 - If your child has hypermobile (“flexible”) limbs and ankles

 - If the legs are pointing straight but the toes are still pointing in “metatarsus adductus”

 - If the legs are heavily rotated causing the feet to point inwards or outwards.

 Why should you be concerned about in-toeing and out-toeing?

-1) Your feet pointing inwards or outwards can lead to altered stresses on developing bones which can lead to imbalances within the body.
+1) If your feet are pointing inwards or outwards, it can lead to altered stresses on developing bones in the foot which can lead to imbalances within the body.

 3) Out-toeing tends to be correlated with increases in pressure through the arch, medial knee and lateral hip.